-Bucks County residents aged 65 and over may enroll tuition-free in credit courses on a space-available basis.
-To qualify for this waiver, students must register during the period designated by the College in its semester registration publication.
-Tuition is waived but all other applicable fees must be paid at registration.
-Proof of age and Bucks County residency may be required.
+Bucks County residents aged 65 and over may enroll tuition-free in credit courses on a space-available basis

+To qualify for this waiver students must register during the period designated by the College in its semester registration publication.
+Tuition is waived but all other applicable fees must be paid at the time of registration.
+Some courses, like studio art courses and science courses, may have additional course fees.